Jean-Baptiste Moens

 Jean-Baptiste Philippe Constant Moens (27 May 1833, Tournai – 28 April 1908) was a Belgian philatelist recognized as the first dealer in stamps for collectors.
 He was one of the original philatelic journalists.

 Youth

 Moens began collecting stamps from his family's mail as a boy in Tournai.
 He was the son of Colette Blangenois and Phillipe Moens, a soldier.
 He began with a small business in coins.
-By 1853, at age nineteen, he was buying and selling new and second-hand books, and stamps, from the Galerie Borthier, a covered walkway in central Brussels.
+By 1853, at age nineteen, he was buying and selling new and second-hand books, and stamps, from the Bortier Gallery, a covered walkway in central Brussels.
 Within a decade he was putting out a stamp catalog with illustrated supplements.

 First catalogue

 In March 1862, with Louis Hanciau, Moens published a catalog of stamps, the Manuel des collectionneurs de timbres-poste (Handbook for Stamp Collectors).
 This work is the first of its kind in Belgium and the second in the French language, following that of the Parisian, Alfred Potiquet.
 Also in 1862, he published De la falsification des timbres-poste (On the falsification of postage stamps) to alert stamp enthusiasts to the abundance of forgeries.
 He began the first French language philatelic monthly, Le Timbre-Poste, which ran from 1863 until 1900, as well as a series on fiscal stamps from 1874 until 1896.